polarityjam/polarityjam/docs/index.rst

       :raw-html:`<br />`

-      The PolarityJaM suite is a software package that lets you study cell polarity, junctions and morphology.
+      The `Polarity-JaM <https://doi.org/10.1101/2024.01.24.577027>`_ suite is a software package that lets you study cell polarity, junctions and morphology.
       :raw-html:`<br />`
       :raw-html:`<br />`
       Explore the :ref:`software suite <software suite>` here!